Evolution of snake venom: Mechanisms of evolution

 Gene duplication is not the only way that venom has become more diverse.
 There have been instances of new venom proteins generated by alternative splicing.
 The Elapid snake Bungarus fasciatus, for example, possesses a gene that is alternatively spliced to yield both a venom component and a physiological protein.
+Sunagar and Moran proposed a two-speed model of venom evolution in which recently recruited venom genes experience rapid positive selection, while ancient toxin families undergo purifying selection that preserves their core function.
 Further diversification may have occurred by gene loss of specific venom components.
 For instance, the rattlesnake ancestor is believed to have had the PLA2 genes for a heterodimeric neurotoxin now found in Crotalus scutulatus, but those genes are absent in modern non-neurotoxic Crotalus species; the PLA2 genes for the Lys49-myotoxin supposedly existing in the common ancestor of rattlesnakes were also lost several times on recent lineages to extant species Domain loss has also been implicated in venom neofunctionalization.
 Investigation of the evolutionary history of viperid SVMP venom genes revealed repeated occasions of domain loss, coupled with significant positive selection in most of the phylogenetic branches where domain loss was thought to have occurred.
+The three structural classes of snake venom metalloproteinases differ in their retained non-catalytic domains, with each successive domain loss reducing functional constraints and accelerating evolution.
+Closely related rattlesnake species show differential retention of these classes, with Red Diamond rattlesnakes (Crotalus ruber) possessing all three and Southern Pacific rattlesnakes (Crotalus oreganus helleri) lacking two.
 Venom toxins have also evolved via the gene "hijacking" or "co-opting", or the change in function of unrelated genes.
 A 2021 study suggested that co-opting explained the evolution of most types of toxins, but not that of the toxins that are most abundant in snake venom.